 According to our research, adequate study and reliable dosage guidelines are necessary for long-term success.
 If neither can be found with Evodiamine, there’s little reason to give it a try.

 The Science – “Strong Evidence?”

 At DietSpotlight, we expect companies to rely on solid research when they create their formulas.
 The preliminary science supporting the use of Evodiamine as a thermogenic agent is strong but it needs to be refined and tested on humans.

 Should I race out for a bottle of supplement with Evodiamine?
 The research simply isn’t strong enough to support the inclusion of this ingredient.
 There is no way to know how much of it would be enough to produce results in humans or how safe it is when used regularly.
 This only leaves us hesitant to suggest it to readers.

 If the time has come to jump start your metabolism you may want to choose a supplement that uses ingredients that are backed by scientific research.
 It is important that the information is based on proven results in human test subjects in order to ensure the product is both safe and effective.

-Among the best products we’ve seen in 2016 is Leptigen.
+Among the best products we’ve seen this year is Leptigen.
 It is made of a combination of four key ingredients, that have been demonstrated in documented clinical testing to help boost metabolism and kick-start fat loss.
 During our research, we didn’t find any negative comments online but we did find a significant number of dieters sharing their positive results.

 The makers of Leptigen are so excited about their product that they have begun offering a Special Trial Offer, which is even more reassuring.